protein family classification with nlp

 png

-Precision, recall, F1 score
+precision, recall, F1 score

 report = classification_report(y_true, y_hat, target_names=pfam_cat.categories, output_dict=True)